Qeolvdxu/ride_the_commandline/README.md

 ## 3. Takin’ out the trash

+    Let's see how to access a programs return value and what we can do with it.
     This puzzle consists of a script (HAYDEN_trash.sh) that generates a single source file in the C programming language.
 This file should not be changed and you are not expected to know any C.
     The generator however… is not very good :(